 This is a REAL-LIFE job profile written by a Female aged 32 who works as a Editor in Chicago, IL.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Other Compensation||None Set|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Income Rating||0 / 10|

 |Work-Life Rating||0 / 10|

 Describe the type of organization you work for.

 My company employs about 300 people, and we’re split into two locations.
 We publish everything from auto guides to cookbooks, history books, craft books, etc.

 Describe your job role and responsibilities.